patrykpalej/home-budget-calculator/readme.md

 -------------------------------------------
 - main.py		a potential main script for a complex scenario
 - monthAnalysis.py	main script for a single month analysis scenario
+- yearAnalysis.py 	main script for a single year analysis scenario
 - classes.py 		contains classes such as MyWorksheet or MyWorkbook whose instances are single worksheets/workbooks
 - plotFuncs.py		file with functions for plotting data